-As we just officially dedicated the new Brody Learning Commons, now is a good time to look back at the history of the Hopkins library, from the very beginning.
+Each year Hopkins welcomes new students and faculty who may not know the history behind one of the academic world’s most renowned libraries.
+So, sit back as we tell the story of the Hopkins library, from the very beginning.
 This history will be divided into three monthly segments.
 This first segment covers the years 1876 to 1916.

 Not long after The Johns Hopkins University opened its doors in 1876, President Daniel Coit Gilman remarked, “There is no such thing as a strong university apart from a great library.”
 However, the trustees decided early that they would strive to attract the best faculty possible, and buildings and other amenities would command a lower priority.
 The original Arts and Sciences campus, located at the intersection of West Monument and Howard streets, was close to the George Peabody Library.
 While this library was not then affiliated with Hopkins, it possessed an extensive reference collection and served the young university admirably, allowing President Gilman to concentrate on attracting faculty and students and setting up laboratories.